nspcc-dev/neofs-spec/06-blockchain/03-alphabet.md

 func Gas() int
 ```

-GAS returns the amount of the sidechain GAS stored in the contract account\.
+Gas returns the amount of the sidechain GAS stored in the contract account.

 ##### Name